MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailboxStatistics.md

 Get-EXOMailboxStatistics -Identity john@contoso.com
 ```

-Above example retrieves the mailbox statistics for mailbox user with UPN - john@contoso.com
+This example retrieves the mailbox statistics for the specified mailbox.
+Only the minimum set of properties are returned.
-It only returns minimum set of properties as specified in the PropertySet list for Get-EXOMailboxStatistics cmdlet.

 ### Example 2
 ```
 Get-EXOMailboxStatistics -Identity john@contoso.com -Properties SystemMessageSize,SystemMessageSizeWarningQuota,SystemMessageCount
 ```

-Above example retrieves the requested properties along with Minimum Property set for mailbox statistics for mailbox user with UPN - john@contoso.com
+This example retrieves the minimum set of properties and the specified properties for the specified mailbox.

 ## PARAMETERS